jon49/htmf/README.md

     - Allows customization of various events like "hf:request-before," "hf:request-after," "hf:json," "hf:swap," and more.

+## Installation

+Copy the file from the source code `public/html-form.js` or the minified version `public/html-form.min.js`.

+Or use `npm` `npm i html-form` and reference it like so `import "html-form"`

 ## Usage

 ### HTML Form Handler Attributes